 Founder and CEO

-This article was prepared in the context of the Urbact Creative SpIN project as well as KiiCS (Knowledge Incubation in Innovation and Creation for Science funded by the European Commission FP7 programme) and a 20-page concept paper prepared for the European Commission’s DG Enterprise on creative spill-overs in July 2014
+This article was prepared in the context of the Urbact Creative SpIN project (The Smart Guide to Creative Spill-overs) as well as KiiCS (Knowledge Incubation in Innovation and Creation for Science funded by the European Commission FP7 programme) and a 20-page concept paper prepared for the European Commission’s DG Enterprise on creative spill-overs in July 2014